 Our Tempranillo-Based Wines

-You can try our Tempranillo wines at either of our tasting rooms or purchase bottles at these locations or online.
+You can try our Tempranillo wines at either of our locations.
+Just visit [Estate Winery and Vineyard], [Terra Alta Bistro] or purchase bottles [online].
 This intriguing varietal leaves red wine lovers wanting more and it could be your new favorite.

 Purchase Tempranillo wines today online, at our estate winery, or at our tapas kitchen.